 Enjoy a free 7-day trial using your credit card.
 Cancel at least two days before the trial ends to avoid any charges.
 Subscription fees vary by region and will renew automatically unless you cancel in time.
 You'll receive a reminder before your next billing, and there's a 30-day money-back guarantee.
 Read the full terms and discover the free removal service.
 Read more...

 Get a free scanner to see if your PC is infected.

 Mac OS X

 How to Remove Free Package Tracker Plus redirect from Windows.

-Step 3: Clean any registries, created by Free Package Tracker Plus redirect on your computer.
+Step 4: Clean Any registries, Created by Free Package Tracker Plus redirect on Your PC.